THE ZANG LABORATORY

 New York, USA

-Since 2008 the lab has mentored total 48 trainees of MD-PhD or PhD students, postdoctoral fellows, clinical fellows, and visiting scientists.
-Most of trainees have subsequently moved on to independent careers in academic universities, medical centers, biopharmaceutical industry, and US government agencies.
+Since 2008 the lab has mentored a total of 67 trainees, including PhD and MD-PhD students, postdoctoral fellows, clinical fellows, and visiting scientists.
+Most of these trainees have progressed to successful careers at academic universities, medical centers, biopharmaceutical industry, and government agencies of the United States and Canada.